-- - The user role with which the user is currently logged on via the local display is indicated by the → 🖺 54 Access status parameter.
+- If parameter write protection is activated via an access code, it can also only be deactivated via this access code → 55. - The user role with which the user is currently logged on via the local display is indicated by the → ≦ 55 Access status parameter.
 Navigation path: Operation → Access status